sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 ```
 etc...

 The meaning of each key can be discovered by looking at the header for the file. e.g. `##FORMAT=<ID=DP,Number=1,Type=Integer,Description="Read depth">`.
-So this variant has a total of 3 bases covering it.
+So this variant has a total of 3 bases covering it. **Don't worry if you don't understand all of the entries here**

 The column in the file describes the genotype calls for sample.
 In the sample column (`RS024V-FATHER`) for the first variant we see the entry